puppetlabs/gettext-setup-gem/README.md

 your `Accept-Language` header (additional translations most welcome !)
 The `/show` route will just report the negotiated locale.

+This project sets the default locale to English.
+If the user has set a different locale in their browser preferences, and we support the user's preferred locale, strings and data formatting will be customized for that locale.

 ## Setup for your project

 These are the poingant bits of this example that you need to replicate in